-To be precise and put it with the professor Robert Sternberg, Cornell University expert in education and intelligence, "these tests do not measure our ability to solve important problems in life."
+To be precise and put it with the professor Robert sternberg, Cornell University expert in education and intelligence, "these tests do not measure our ability to solve important life problems."

 You said nothing.
 So, in the end, what's the conclusion?